pscally1005/pscally1005.github.io/_posts/recipes/drinks/2023-10-04-protien-shake.markdown

 - protein bar
 Description: I used to never be a fan of protein shakes, but upon switching to unflavored protein powder I was able to customize them a lot more and avoid the gross sucralose taste, in my opinion.
 I'll normally have this to add some extra protein at a meal if I'm missing a protein source, like a meatless salad.
 Instructions:
 - Add all ingredients to a shaker bottle and shake.
-Sometimes I like to add in a serving of electrolyte powder as well
+Sometimes I like to add in a serving of <a href="https://amzn.to/3FxWcDZ">electrolyte powder</a> as well

 - To make it lactose free, swap the milk for unsweetened almond milk